jscott5811/Accessibility-Plain-Language-Prompt-/README.md

 ## What's in this repository

 - a11y-plain-language-v1.txt — The system prompt file (copy this into the "System Instructions" or your LLM's custom instruction area).
-- README.md — This file (completed and expanded).
+- README.md — This file
-- (Optionally) examples/ — Example inputs and outputs (add examples here to demonstrate the prompt).
+- examples/ — Example inputs and outputs

-If you don't see some of these files yet, you can add them to the repository to make adoption easier.

 ## How to use